 Study subject summarises the central theme of each article.
 Study subject was catergorized into eight sections: 1) Anthropogenic pollution, 2) urban impacts, 3) changes in shoreline, 4) habitat use, 5) human adaptation and sustainability, 6) demographic changes , 7) natural disaster, 8) and city design.

 Disciplinary focus was categorized into five sections where inter-disciplines were considered.
-The five disciplinary focus were: 1) Ecology: Study of relationships and interaction between organisms and their coastal urban environment, 2) Sociology: Study of social behavior, including its origin, evolution and organization within a coastal urban environment, 3) Study of interaction between humans and their coastal urban environment, multidiscipline including anthropology, geography, sociology and ecology, 4) Environmental policy: Study of environment, to organize, manage the laws, regulations or find a solution, 5) Social-policy: Provides practical guidelines and principles to improve human welfare.
+The five disciplinary focus were: 1) Ecology: Study of relationships and interaction between organisms and their coastal urban environment, 2) Sociology: Study of social behaviour, including its origin, evolution and organization within a coastal urban environment, 3) Study of interaction between humans and their coastal urban environment, multidiscipline including anthropology, geography, sociology and ecology, 4) Environmental policy: Study of environment, to organize, manage the laws, regulations or find a solution, 5) Social-policy: Provides practical guidelines and principles to improve human welfare.

 Study component was divided in three classes: abiotic, biotic, and human.
 These three presented combinations that were considered as well: abiotic-biotic, abiotic-human, biotic-human, and abiotic-biotic-human.

 Approximation of studies was categorised in three: temporal, spatial, spatiotemporal, and experimental (referring to laboratory studies).
 Type of analysis comprises quantitative (descriptive analysis), qualitative (collecting and evaluating measurable data) or modelling studies (mostly computational simulations).
-Finally, type of analysis comprehended modeling, qualitative and quantitative analysis.
+Finally, type of analysis comprehended modelling, qualitative and quantitative analysis.

 To examine interaction among articles paradigms through quotation, a network analysis was made with the information provided by Web of Science.
 The analysis included extracting every reference from each article that was selected in this review andt he selection of quoted articles that were already part of the article selection.
-Consequently, there was a tagging for each article quoted with corresponding paradigm clasification and plotting with the relationship among paradigms quotation.
+Consequently, there was a tagging for each article quoted with corresponding paradigm classification and plotting with the relationship among paradigms quotation.

 Population data from coastal cities was obtained from Brinkhoff (2018) and a map was made using this information and the total number of articles published under coastal urban ecology selected in this review.